Chechens: Early modern period

 The Caucasus was a major competing area for two neighboring rival empires: the Ottoman and Turco-Persian empires (Safavids, Afsharids, Qajars).
 Starting from 1555 and decisively from 1639 through the first half of the 19th century, the Caucasus was divided by these two powers, with the Ottomans prevailing in Western Georgia, while Persia kept the bulk of the Caucasus, namely Eastern Georgia, Southern Dagestan, Azerbaijan, and Armenia.
 The Chechens, however, never really fell under the rule of either empire.
 As Russia expanded slowly southwards as early as the 16th century, clashes between Chechens and Russians became more frequent, and it became three empires competing for the region.
 During these turbulent times, the Chechens were organized into semi-independent clans that were loyal to the Mehk-Khel (National Council).
 The Mehk-Khel was in charge of appointing the Mehk-Da (ruler of the nation).
-Several of these appeared during the Late Middle Ages such as Aldaman Gheza, Tinavin-Visa, Zok-K'ant and others.
-The administration and military expeditions commanded by Aldaman Gheza during the 1650-1670s led to Chechnya being largely untouched by the major empires of the time.
+Several of these appeared during the early modern period such as Aldaman Gheza, Tinavin-Visa, Zok-K'ant and others.
+The administration and military expeditions commanded by Aldaman Gheza during the 1650–1670s led to Chechnya being largely untouched by the major empires of the time.
 Alliances were concluded with local lords against Persian encroachment and battles were fought to stop Russian influence.
 One such battle was the Battle of Khachara between Gheza and the rival Avar Khanate that tried to exert influence on Chechnya.
 As Russia set off to increase its political influence in the Caucasus and the Caspian Sea at the expense of Safavid Persia, Peter I launched the Russo-Persian War, in which Russia succeeded in taking much of the Caucasian territories for several years.
 The conflict notably marked the first military encounter between Imperial Russia and the Chechens.
 Sheikh Mansur led a major Chechen resistance movement in the late 18th century.

 In the late 18th and 19th centuries, Russia embarked on full-scale conquest of the North Caucasus in the Caucasian War.
 Much of the campaign was led by General Yermolov who particularly disliked the Chechens, describing them as "a bold and dangerous people".
 Angered by Chechen raids, Yermolov resorted to a brutal policy of "scorched earth" and deportations; he also founded the fort of Grozny (now the capital of Chechnya) in 1818.
 Chechen resistance to Russian rule reached its peak under the leadership of the Dagestani leader Imam Shamil.
 The Chechens were finally defeated in 1861 after a bloody war that lasted for decades, during which they lost most of their entire population.
 In the aftermath, large numbers of refugees also emigrated or were forcibly deported to the Ottoman Empire.